Quantum Information Scrambling: From Holography to Quantum Simulators: AdS /CFT and Wormhole

 \textit{Thermofield double state:} As we know that the\\ AdS/CFT is a two-way street, we briefly now discuss the dual of this geometry.
 Within the context of holography, each geometry corresponds to a certain state of the dual field theory.
 From the boundary point of view, the CFT lives on a space described by two coordinates, both of which are periodic.
-The space looks like a product of two spheres: $S_{\beta}^{1} \times S^{d-1}.$ The Euclidean time direction then connects these two spheres. $S_{\beta}$ is coming from the $\tau$ coordinate, and $S^{d-1}$ is coming from the rest of the angular coordinates.
+The space looks like a product of two spheres: $S_{\beta}^{1} \times S^{d-1}.$ $S_{\beta}$ is coming from the $\tau$ coordinate, and $S^{d-1}$ is coming from the rest of the angular coordinates.
 For (eternal) BTZ, we have $d=2$, and for a constant time slice, the boundary will be the sum of two disconnected spheres $ S^{1}+ S^{1}$.
+Then the Euclidean time direction then connects these two spheres.
 Then following \cite{Maldacena:2001kr}, we can write down the dual state as,

 where $| E_{i}\rangle$ denotes the energy eigenstate of the CFT placed on the sphere, $L$ and $R$ indicate the two asymptotic regions, the sum over $i$ goes over all the eigenstates\footnote{At this point, we are still in the field theory limit.
 Hence this sum goes up to $\infty$ as we are dealing with infinite-dimensional Hilbert space.} and $Z(\beta)$ is the thermal partition function for one copy of the CFT.
 The star denotes the CPT conjugation.
-From (\ref{tfd}) it is evident that this state is an entangled state defined on a Hilbert space of the form $\mathcal{H}=\mathcal{H}_{L}\otimes \mathcal{H}_{R}.$ Again, $L$ and $R$ are the two CFTs living on two asymptotic boundaries.
-In general finite dimensional quantum systems, TFD is a useful way to purify a given thermal state, we discuss this aspect in the next Section \ref{sec:info-spreading}.
+From (\ref{tfd}) it is evident that this state is an entangled state defined on a Hilbert space of the form $\mathcal{H}=\mathcal{H}_{L}\otimes \mathcal{H}_{R}.$ In general finite dimensional quantum systems, TFD is a useful way to purify a given thermal state, we discuss this aspect in the next Section \ref{sec:info-spreading}.

 Due to the presence of the factor $e^{-\beta E_j/2}$, one can easily see (by computing the von-Neumann entropy by tracing one of the subsystems, either $L$ or $R$) that $\ket{\psi}$ possesses non-vanishing entanglement.
 From the wavefunction $\ket{\psi}$ in (\ref{tfd}), we can compute the thermal expectation value of any operator in the following way,